wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

 solution will be to rewrite using `ctypes`, where it will work on all Python VMs, not just CPython.

 And finally there are rare cases where rewriting in RPython makes more sense, NumPy is one of the few examples of these because we need to be able to give the JIT hints on how to appropriately vectorize all of the operations on an array.
-In general writing in RPython is not necessary for almost any libraries, NumPy is something of a special case because it is so ubiquitous that every ounce of speed is valuable, and makes the way people use it leads to code structure where the JIT benefits enormously from extra hints.
+In general writing in RPython is not necessary for almost any libraries, NumPy is something of a special case because it is so ubiquitous that every ounce of speed is valuable, and makes the way people use it leads to code structure where the JIT benefits enormously from extra hints and the ability to manipulate memory directly.

 Progress
 --------